Vanth: Background

 In general, Vanth is associated with death and the journey of the deceased to the Underworld, but in a variety of different ways; she is present in scenes of the moment of death as well in scenes where the deceased is already fully dead and journeying to the Underworld.
-She is depicted as a benevolent psychopompian figure, in contrast to the menacing Charun, her sometime companion.
+She is depicted as a benevolent psychopompian figure, in contrast to the menacing Charun, her occasional companion.
+She may even take an active role in protecting heroic figures from harm, as in an urn painting where Vanth is shown shielding Odysseus from rocks hurled by Polyphemus.

 The materials that Vanth is identified as carrying, which include a torch, key, scroll, or sword, also relate to her role as a guide in the Underworld.
 The torch can be used to light the way for travellers to the Underworld, although some scholars interpret it as a status symbol or as an indication of office, and the key unlocks its doorway.
 Additionally, the scroll may reveal more about Vanth, as one instance actually displays her name inside, vanθ.
 Vanth has been interpreted as a goddess of fate, and using this association, the scroll may contain the destiny of the deceased.
 However, in total, Vanth is depicted as a young, vibrant female chthonic figure, sometimes in the company of other Vanths, and sometimes with Charun; she is a figure who assists with the journey of the deceased to the underworld.